Avoiding Deer While Driving | Holden, MO Accident

 1. Try not to swerve to avoid a deer in the roadway.
-Swerving can cause the deer to become confused on which direction to run, or worse, could cause a head-on collision with an oncoming vehicle.
+Swerving can cause the deer to become confused about which direction to run, or worse, could cause a head-on collision with an oncoming vehicle.

 2. Deer are very unpredictable animals.
 A deer that appears to be standing calmly on the side of the road could leap in front of your car at a moment’s notice.
 So, slowing down when you see a deer near the road is always the best way to avoid a collision.
-If a deer does move into your path, maintain control of your vehicle and do your best to brake to give the deer time to move.
+If a deer does move into your path, maintain control of your vehicle, and do your best to brake to give the deer time to move.

 3. Always wear a seat belt.
 Most severe injuries that result from a collision with a deer or large animal stem from not wearing a seat belt.